-Corinna is a first-year graduate student interested in understanding the neural mechanisms of learning and memory, focusing on habit learning, aging, stress, and diversity/representation, through various imaging methods (e.g. fMRI, diffusion).
+Corinna is a third-year graduate student interested in understanding the neural mechanisms of learning and memory, focusing on habit learning, aging, stress, and diversity/representation, through various imaging methods (e.g. fMRI, diffusion).
 She is currently exploring the relationships between early life stress, acute stress, and habit learning among young adults, with future plans to examine these relations across the lifespan.

 Stephanie Wert email@example.com

-Stephanie is a first-year cognitive neuroscience graduate student studying the neural mechanisms of learning, memory, and decision making.
+Stephanie is a second-year cognitive neuroscience graduate student studying the neural mechanisms of learning, memory, and decision making.
 She is interested in using neuroimaging, brain stimulation, and eye-tracking techniques to elucidate causal mechanisms behind these functions in humans.

 Alumni (2012 – 2020)